 - Avoid trying to install the backwater valve by yourself (if you are not a professional), as it could lead to property damages

 - Disconnect and drain away any eavestroughs that may be connected to your sewer system

 - Contact Aqueduct Plumbing for inquires about backwater valve installation for your home

 Once you fulfill all of these requirements, we will be able to provide backwater valve installation for your home.
 When installing the valve, we will connect it directly to your basement’s sewer line so that it can stop water from backing up once the main sewer line is full of wastewater.
 Our team will then dig into your main sewer line from your main floor drain, before cutting a piece of the sewer line off and inserting the valve into it.
 The backwater valve will then be ready for use.
 It should also be noted that:

 - The installation process will take approx. one day

 - The valve can be installed either on the inside or outside of the foundation wall

 By installing a backwater valve, it will act as a guard for your home.
-When a flash flood occurs, the backwater valve is one of the only devices that can completely protect your home.
+When a flash flood occurs, the backwater valve is one of the only devices that can completely protect your home from flooding.

 If installed properly, the valve will be able to stop water before it gets to the drain of your building.
-To ensure that the valve is properly working, it should be checked on annually.
-That is why our team at Aqueduct Plumbing is dedicated to providing installation and annual check up for your backwater valves.
+To ensure that the valve is properly working, it should be checked on every 2-3 months.
+However, you can rely on Aqueduct Plumbing for backwater valve installation and check-up services.
+We provide 24/7 plumbing services and have provided over 10 years of plumbing services for our clients all around the GTA.
+That is why our team at Aqueduct Plumbing is happy to provide installation and check up services for your backwater valves.